Eye Infections in Dogs & Cats

 Regular hygiene is vital.
 Keep your pet’s eyes clean.
 When cleaning any discharge or matter from your pet’s eyes, always wipe outward from the corner of the eye using a damp cotton ball.
 Be gentle to avoid injury.
 Proper grooming is important for longhaired pets in order to keep hairs from causing damage to the eyes.
 Never attempt to cut the hair around your pet’s eyes yourself as a quick move by your pet can lead to serious injury.
 Consult an experienced groomer for pets that need this service.

 The visit to treat eye infections in your pet at Essentials PetCare takes about 20 minutes on average.
-Book a visit now.
+Visit today.
 We are conveniently located at Walmart.